NikolaVetnic/ABAP_Reference/Snippets_BC400_En_Col18/LearningAssessment.md

 The required specifications in the definition of an internal table are: Line type, Primary key, Table kind.
 Read more in the lesson, Using Internal Tables, Task: Properties of Internal Tables, in the course BC400 (Unit 5, Lesson 2) or TAW10 Part I (Unit 11, Lesson 2).

 `APPEND` appends the content of a structure to an internal table, and this operation can only be used with standard tables.
 Read more in the lesson, Using Internal Tables, Task: Statements for Accessing Single Records of Internal Tables, in the course BC400 (Unit 5, Lesson 2) or TAW10 Part I (Unit 11, Lesson 2).

+## Unit 6

+The developer can use a data model as the basis for implementing appropriate table definitions (transparent tables), including their relationships with each other in the ABAP Dictionary.
+Read more in the lesson, Explaining Data Models, Task: Data Model Overview, in the course BC400 (Unit 6, Lesson 1) or TAW10 Part I (Unit 12, Lesson 1).

+Transparent tables can be used in the same way as structure types in programming.
+For example, transparent tables can be used to define a structured data object.
+Only the list of fields is important.
+Other properties of the transparent table, such as the key definition or the technical properties, are irrelevant when it is being used as a data type.
+Read more in the lesson, Explaining Data Models, Task: Structures in the ABAP Dictionary, in the course BC400 (Unit 6, Lesson 1) or TAW10 Part I (Unit 12, Lesson 1).

+Before you program direct access to database tables, look for reuse components that handle the read process, such as Logical Databases, Function Modules, BAPIs, Methods of global classes.
+Read more in the lesson, Retrieving Single Database Records, Task: Types of Reuse Components that Encapsulate Database Access, in the course BC400 (Unit 6, Lesson 2) or TAW10 Part I (Unit 12, Lesson 2).

+The `SELECT` clause names the fields of the table that are to be read.
+Read more in the lesson, Retrieving Single Database Records, Task: SELECT Statement Clauses, in the course BC400 (Unit 6, Lesson 2) or TAW10 Part I (Unit 12, Lesson 2).

+With array fetch, any content that might be present in the internal table is overwritten.
+If you want to append rows instead of overwriting, use the `APPENDING TABLE` addition.
+Read more in the lesson, Retrieving Multiple Database Records, Task: Data Retrieval Using an Array Fetch, in the course BC400 (Unit 6, Lesson 3) or TAW10 Part I (Unit 12, Lesson 3).

+If you select data from a client-specific table without specifying the client, only data records from the current client are read (a restriction to the current client is automatically added to the `WHERE` clause of the `SELECT` statement by the Database interface).
+Read more in the lesson, Describing Other Aspects of Database, Task: Data Retrieval from Client-Specific Tables, in the course BC400 (Unit 6, Lesson 4) or TAW10 Part I (Unit 12, Lesson 4).

+In the worst-case scenario, the entire table, or at least a very large part of the table, must be searched for the required entries.
+This is referred to as a sequential search, and the wait time for the database access can be very long.
+Read more in the lesson, Describing Other Aspects of Database Access, Task: Access Through Non-Key Fields, in the course BC400 (Unit 6, Lesson 4) or TAW10 Part I (Unit 12, Lesson 4).

+Specify the following details when defining a table join: Join tables, Join conditions, Join columns.
+Read more in the lesson, Describing Other Aspects of Database Access, Task: Table Join Definition, in the course BC400 (Unit 6, Lesson 4) or TAW10 Part I (Unit 12, Lesson 4).

+If an ABAP program reads a buffered table, the database interface first tries to get the required data from the SAP table buffer.
+If the required data is not yet in the SAP table buffer, the database is accessed.
+Afterwards the database interface also stores the read data in the SAP table buffer.
+Read more in the lesson, Describing Other Aspects of Database Access, Task: SAP Table Buffer, in the course BC400 (Unit 6, Lesson 4) or TAW10 Part I (Unit 12, Lesson 4).

+In addition to the `SELECT` statement, Open SQL contains the `UPDATE`, `INSERT`, `DELETE`, and `MODIFY` statements.
+Read more in the lesson, Describing Other Aspects of Database Access, Task: Write Access to the Database, in the course BC400 (Unit 6, Lesson 4) or TAW10 Part I (Unit 12, Lesson 4).

+At runtime, use the `AUTHORITY-CHECK` statement to check whether the user has the authorization required to execute the function being called in the user master record.
+Read more in the lesson, Implementing Authorization Checks, Task: Authorization Check (Principle), in the course BC400 (Unit 6, Lesson 5) or TAW10 Part I (Unit 12, Lesson 5).